CE Accreditation Q&A

 Who is subject to an audit?

-Any Insurance Council Accredited Course Provider and/or Individual Course Provider may be subject to an audit under the Accreditation Program.
-Audits occur during the period of the accreditation term and are conducted at random.
+Any Insurance Council CE Accredited Course Provider and/or CE Individual Course Provider may be subject to an audit under the CE Accreditation Program.
+Audits occur during the period of the CE accreditation term and are conducted at random.

-What is the audit process for Course Providers?
+What is the audit process for CE Course Providers?